-In this section we have not repeated the detailed provisions of the UK Corporate Governance Code, but have sought in the order that resolutions typically appear on an AGM agenda, to identify those issues which will be of particular importance to shareholders when assessing a company's compliance with the Code and deciding what voting sanctions, if any, to apply.
+In this section we have not repeated the detailed provisions of the UK Corporate Governance Code, but have sought to identify those issues which will be of particular importance to shareholders when assessing a company's compliance with the Code and deciding what voting sanctions, if any, to apply.
+The order of the guidelines reflects those issues which have seen in 2018 - or are expected to see in 2019 - a significant amount of investor interest or policy change.

-A significant number of the Code's provisions relate to disclosure of information about the board or its governance practices, without which it can be very difficult to arrive at an informed opinion about the quality of its compliance.
+Several of the Code's provisions relate to disclosure of information about the board or its governance practices, without which it can be very difficult to arrive at an informed opinion about the quality of its compliance.
 Poor levels of disclosure are likely to lead shareholders to take a less sympathetic view of explanations of non-compliance.